WHAT WE TREAT

 • Limited neck range of motion.

-To diagnose cervicogenic headaches, healthcare professionals may perform physical examinations, imaging studies, and diagnostic injections to confirm the source of the pain.
+To diagnose cervicogenic Occipital headaches, healthcare professionals may perform physical examinations, imaging studies, and diagnostic injections to confirm the source of the pain.

 Managing Cervicogenic Headache

-Effective management techniques for cervicogenic headaches include:
+Effective management techniques for cervicogenic Occipital headaches include:

 • Medications: Over-the-counter pain relievers and prescription medications can alleviate pain and inflammation.